MourIdri/PyFlaskTest/README.md

 # PyFlaskTest
-a besic web server for DevOps tests
+a basic web server for DevOps tests